 Ultimately, you then want them to keep coming back and buying your stuff repeatedly or buying your other products.
 This in itself requires a carefully devised strategy to keep them returning time after time.

 Looking at a large company like Amazon, as an example, you can see how this works.
 When they advertise, it comes up on other websites and sometimes even on television.
 This is the first stage.
 Then, their customers are often enticed by a deal such as free shipping, deal of the day, lower prices or quick delivery.
 You will have to create an account to buy things from them.

 Once you have selected your first item, they will often show you other related products, which then gets you spending more money with them.

-After that, Amazon will try to engage you by asking you to write product reviews, offer you product suggestions based on your past purchasers and have periodic special offers to entice you to come back.
+After that, Amazon will try to engage you by asking you to write product reviews, offer you product suggestions based on your past purchases and have periodic special offers to entice you to come back.

-Their ultimate goal is that buying from Amazon becomes a habit from you, because it is so convenient and simple.
+Their ultimate goal is that buying from Amazon becomes a habit from you because it is so convenient and simple.
 That is Amazon’s marketing system that has helped them grow into a multi-billion dollar giant corporation with over 250 million regular customers worldwide.